Drivers

 - MySQL / MariaDB — common production backend with

-ON DUPLICATE KEY UPDATEsupport and JSON columns.
+ON DUPLICATE KEY UPDATEsupport and JSON columns. - Cloudflare D1 — remote SQLite-compatible runtime for serverless/edge deployments.

 You can use a driver in three ways:

-- CLI/config driven via
+lib/src/database/config.dart+datasource.dart - YAML/config driven via

-ormed.yaml(driver.type+driver.options) - Hybrid via
+ormed.yaml+DataSource.fromConfig(config) - Programmatic via

 DataSourceOptions(driver: ...)